 You can also hire professional termite exterminators to apply chemical treatments that protect your home.
 Be sure to find out how long the treatments last.
 The chemicals on the market today generally protect your home for up to 5 years.

 It takes an expert to detect hidden termite damage.
 General home inspections do not typically include a termite inspection.
 It is highly recommended that you get a termite inspection in addition to your general home inspection.

 If you suspect your home may have termites or if you would just like the peace of mind a professional inspection can offer, please contact us.
-Our office performs thorough inspections for termites and other wood destroying organisms.
+We perform thorough inspections for termites and other wood destroying organisms.